Bippym/Amiga_Asm_Learning/README.md

-This are my Amiga Assembler sourcecodes as I learn 68k assembly on the Amiga.
+This is my Amiga Assembler sourcecodes as I learn 68k assembly on the Amiga.

+Don't expect pretty code, optimised code or code that makes sense..
+Learning is a long process and I will no doubt do a lot wrong.

-THe repository is based on the Amiga Assembly Debugging workspace for Visual Studio Code.
-THis is to allow me to debug.
+THe repository is based on the Amiga Assembly Debugging workspace for Visual Studio Code by prb28.
+This is a fantastic plugin for VSCode Check it out below

 ## More info on the Visual Studio Code workspace is below.
 Check it out